raditya1117/HoneyBadger/fastapi-testing/article.md

 {"detail":[{"type":"missing","loc":["body","num2"],"msg":"Field required","input":{"operation":"divide","num1":10}}]}
 ```

-To standardize these responses, you can write an exception handler as follows:
+To standardize these responses, you can write a custom exception handler for request validation errors as follows:

 ```
 @app.exception_handler(RequestValidationError)